noelwelsh/noelwelsh.com/_drafts/angularjs-vs-react.md

 My number one reason for preferring React to AngularJS is its simplicity.
 This is very apparent when learning the frameworks.
 AngularJS introduces an explosion of new concepts.
 There is, at least, *controllers*, *directives*, *factories*, *scopes*, *services*, *transclusion*, the directives library, the module system, and more than I've no doubt forgotten about or haven't encountered yet.
 Add to that the famously bad documentation, and you have a learning curve like a cliff.

-In React there are just four important concepts: *components* with *properties* and *state*. and the internal DOM representation.
-Components are just code, as is DOM construction.
+In React there are just three important concepts: *components* with *properties* and *state*.
+Components are just code.
 There is so little to React that when I started to learn it I could read all the documentation in just one day.
 The documentation also made sense, a major advantage over AngularJS.

 ## Composition

+In React you compose programs out of components.
+As components are just code composition works the way you, as a programmer, would expect.
+All the usual abstraction mechanisms of functions, objects, and so on, work in the usual way.
+React is just normal code and using React is just normal programming.

+In Angular you compose applications out of directives, which involves programming in both Javascript and HTML, and other stuff, which is written in Javascript.

+## Architecture

+One-way data binding vs two-way data binding.

 ## Conclusions